IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

 # ibm_cis_ruleset_rule

 Provides an IBM Cloud Internet Services rulesets rule resource to create, update, and delete the ruleset rule of an instance or domain.
-For more information, about IBM Cloud Internet Services ruleset rule, see [ruleset instance](https://cloud.ibm.com/docs/cis?topic=cis-managed-rules-overview).
+For more information about the IBM Cloud Internet Services ruleset rule, see [ruleset instance](https://cloud.ibm.com/docs/cis?topic=cis-managed-rules-overview).

 ## Example usage